-21Krusell, Mukoyama, and Şahin (2010) and Bils, Chang, and Kim (2011) present similar wage functions in similar frameworks.
+^{21. [}Krusell et al.(2010)Krusell, Mukoyama, and Şahin] and [Bils et al.(2011)Bils, Chang, and Kim] present similar wage functions in similar frameworks.
 The low variability of wages within type-productivity pairs supports the simplification in characterizing unemployment benefits as a replacement rate times the average wage for a type-productivity pair.

-22Krueger, Mitman, and Perri (2017) achieve an even better fit for the quintiles.
+^{22. [}Krueger et al.(2017)Krueger, Mitman, and Perri] achieve an even better fit for the quintiles.
 We adopt their approach of using individual productivities and death shocks.
 For computational reasons, our implementation of heterogeneous discount factors is at the type level and not an additional individual shock.